rossrobino/drab/apps/docs/src/pages/index.md

 # Interactivity for You

-drab is a JavaScript library of interactive custom elements designed to work on any website.
+drab is a JavaScript library of interactive custom element primitives designed to work on any website.

 ## Write JavaScript, or don't